Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

          /* Component is invisible */
      ```

-   - Verify whether the component is running as a sub component of the group:
+   - Check whether the component is running as a sub component of the group:

      ```
      bool is_subcomponent = false;